 Focus: Giving up the need to be right

-Isaiah 53:7 (NIV) He was oppressed and afflicted, yet He opened not His mouth; He was led like a sheep to the slaughter, and as a sheep before its shearers is silent, so He did not open His mouth.
+Isaiah 53:7 (NIV) He was oppressed and afflicted, yet He did not open His mouth; He was led like a lamb to the slaughter, and as a sheep before its shearers is silent, so He did not open His mouth.

 As we are trying to get the victory over depression and dependency, an area that will surely be tested is whether we are willing to let go of our need to have the last word.
 When you’ve already lost a lot of your dignity and possibly had to give up some of your possessions, your opinion may be a little hard to part with.
 Sometimes when you have a headache or didn’t sleep well, it might be especially tough.